Skip to main content

 How Can You Become a Surg Tech?

 Those interested in becoming a Surg Tech should first earn a high school diploma or its equivalent.
 After high school, they can begin training by completing an accredited Surgical Technology program at a postsecondary institution.
 While other institutions may award a certificate upon program completion, Miller-Motte College awards an Associate of Applied Science degree to graduates of our Surgical Technology program.
+Pursuing a surgical technologist career can be a rewarding path for those interested in the healthcare field.

 Some Surgical Technologists choose to earn their certification by taking the Certified Surgical Technologist (CST) exam*.